shidhincr/shidhincr.github.com/source/_posts/2014-09-12-introduction-to-javascript-promises.markdown

 - Callback: the function used for handling the async code: explain this
 - Examples of synchronous and asynchronous code

-Flow of control ( or control flow )is one of the fundamental thing programmers learn first.
+Flow of control ( or control flow ) is one of the fundamental steps programmers learn first.
 Flow of control is the order in which each statement in our code gets executed.
 Knowing the flow of control will help in easy debugging the code and catch early bugs.

 **Synchronous ( Blocking ) code :**